JeffreyRobertLynch/GlassBox-XAI/README.md

 ---

-## XAI Suite
-- **Segmentation Mask Overlays**	    Direct visual comparison between predicted and ground-truth lesion boundaries.
-Helps assess accuracy intuitively.
-- **Grad-CAM (Layer Visualization)**	Highlights which image regions most influenced the model’s decision.
-Useful for verifying focus on clinically relevant features.
-The full decision-making process can be visualized, end to end, from input to output.
-- **Integrated Gradients**	          Attributive explanation that identifies input features most influential to output, with gradient integration for smoother interpretation.
-- **Saliency Maps**	                  Highlights pixels with the highest gradient impact.
-Fast, intuitive way to visualize influence of specific regions.
-- **Confusion Matrix**	              Quantifies true positives, false positives, false negatives, and true negatives.
-Offers insight into error distribution.
-- **Superpixel Confidence Map**	      Visualizes model certainty across localized image regions.
-Supports risk estimation and diagnostic confidence.

----

 ## Image Processing Pipeline
 A pre-processing and augmentation pipeline was developed to support both training-time and test-time experimentation.
 This enabled flexible trials of various techniques to enhance robustness, generalization, and fairness.

-While the final reported metrics were obtained on the **unaltered test set** (no pre-processing), several preprocessing techniques showed potential for improved generalization under specific conditions.
+While final reported metrics are based solely on the unaltered test set (to preserve benchmark integrity), various pre-processing techniques were tested to evaluate their effect on generalization and robustness.

 ### Image-Mask Alignment
-One of the key technical challenges in medical segmentation pipelines is ensuring perfect alignment between input images and their corresponding ground truth masks during data augmentation.
-Any mismatch — even a pixel shift — would corrupt the learning signal.
+One of the key technical challenges in segmentation pipelines is ensuring perfect alignment between input images and their corresponding ground truth masks during data augmentation.
+Any mismatch, even a pixel shift, would corrupt the signal.

 All geometric transformations (e.g., flipping, rotation, zoom) were applied using a shared random seed to ensure deterministic, mirrored changes to both images and masks.
-A post-transformation visual verification step was used during development to confirm correct alignment before training.
+A post-transformation validation function was used during development to confirm correct alignment before training.
 Scripts were created to validate alignment before long training runs, which proved crucial for early-stage debugging.

 ### Modular Pipeline Design
 The pipeline was built using a modular architecture, allowing toggling of transformations on or off, and setting boundaries (min/max intensity, rotation angles, etc.) from parameter inputs.
 This design enabled rapid iteration and testing.

-### Techniques
+### Photometric & Geometric Transformations
 - Brightness
 - Color Saturation
 - Contrast